Ramenrw/Cookie-Clicker/README.md

 able to accumulate large quantities of cookies was very satisfying.

 ## User Stories
-- As a user, I want to be able to add a cookie to my list of cookies
+- As a user, I want to be able to add a helper to my list of helpers in my bakery
-- As a user, I want to be able to view the cookies in my list of cookies
+- As a user, I want to be able to view the number of helpers in my list of helpers in my bakery
-- As a user, I want to be able to view the number of cookies in each cookie class
+- As a user, I want to be able to view the number of cookies in my bakery class
-- As a user, I want to be able to add onto the number of cookies in each cookie class
+- As a user, I want to be able to add onto the number of cookies in my bakery class
+- As a user, I want to be able to save my cookie clicker game
+- As a user, I want to be able to load my cookie clicker game